Fedhealth Dream Chaser Bonani will be running the Cape Town Marathon on her 40th birthday

 “A party might have made everyone happy but this is for me as an individual.
 There’s a sense of achievement once you cross the line, so for me it’s not a painful way to celebrate.”

-Bonani’s birthday run at the Cape Town Marathon is courtesy of Fedhealth’s offer of free entry into the race for its members, and the introduction of the Dream Chasers campaign to encourage them to make their fitness dreams a reality by running the 10km race, the 12km trail run or the 42.2km distance.
+Bonani’s birthday run at the Cape Town Marathon forms part of the Fedhealth Dream Chasers project.
+Dream Chasers is SA’s hottest new reality web series, featuring the trials and tribulations of three everyday South Africans pursuing their fitness dreams by running the 10km race, the 12km trail run or the 42.2km distance.
+The contestants receive expert coaching, nutritional advice and gear to bolster their efforts.

+In addition, all Fedhealth members receive free entry to compete in the Cape Town Marathon.

 The mother of two’s 40th falls on September 15, which is coincidentally the same day the marathon will be run.